-The MM Lab will begin accepting applications again in the Fall of 2017.
+The MM Lab will begin accepting applications again in the Spring of 2018.

 Find out more about joining our research lab!

 The MM Lab accepts a limited number of Undergraduate Research Assistants each academic year.
 It is expected that Research Assistants will present findings at psychological conferences and, hopefully, collaborate in journal publications!
 Research Assistants can also expect to share their findings at the Showcase of Undergraduate Research Excellence (SURE), Florida Undergraduate Research Conference, in the Undergraduate Research Journal, as well as other opportunities offered through UCF’s Office of Undergraduate Research.
 Research Assistants for the lab have won competitive scholarships to attend and present at national conferences, competitive scholarships for their research, as well as the Burnett Research Scholars Grant for their work (formerly SMART).

 If you would like to do research in the area of media influences on development, health compromising behaviors, racial and gender stereotypes, immigration stress, acculturation or academic achievement you should consider working in the MM Lab!

 Acceptance of undergraduate research assistants is determined by the application content, MM lab space at the time of application, and the quality of the interview.
 New MM Lab undergraduate research assistants will undergo an orientation, attend seminars on research design and methodology and work directly on MM lab studies.
 Research Assistants can expect to work on various aspects of the research process.
 This may include assisting to prepare a study for IRB review, conducting experiments, data coding and analysis using SPSS, SPSS data entry, and assisting in the preparation of research presentations and publications.
 Research Assistants will earn college class credit for the work in the lab, which is an excellent way to document their involvement in research when applying to graduate programs.